 Bo-Kaap Free Walking Tour

-Visitors are able to see the Bo-Kaap neighborhood by foot while also gaining insight into the district’s vivid history, culture and scenery on this free walking tour by Nielsen Tours.
-Trips depart three times a day each day, starting from Green Market Square on Shortmarket Street.
+Visitors are able to see the Bo-Kaap neighborhood by foot while also gaining insight into the district’s vivid history, culture and scenery on a free walking tour.
 On this tour guests will get an overview of Bo-Kaap’s best known landmarks, including the colorful houses, hidden places to find local beers, multiple mosques and historical restaurants and shops.
 This informative, fun and free tour is simply not to be missed!

 The Bo-Kaap museum was established in 1976 as an extension as the South African Cultural History Museum.
 In order to depict the lifestyle of a traditional 19th-century Muslim family residing in Bo-Kaap, the museum is set up and furnished as if it is a family’s home.
 Although the museum is small, it offers visitors a look into the past, culture, and socio-political climate of the Bo-Kaap neighborhood.
 Entry costs the equivalent of just $2 too, so taking this quick stop at the Bo-Kaap Museum is definitely worth it!